senickel/sampling_documentation_old/docs/index.md

 github-repo: senickel/geosampling_book
 ---
 # Prerequisites {-}
-This small contains the method's used for sampling in GLD's urbanization project.
+This document/website contains the methods used for sampling in [The Program on Governance and Local Development's](http://gld.gu.se) urbanization project.

 ## Study Area
 The study includes the following areas: